Home > China Tour with TibetTibet Train Tour

 Visit the massive Three Gorges Dam Project

 From now on you will experience a unique voyage on China's longest river, Changjiang, better known in the west as Yangtsekiang.
 On this route, the landscape gallery of shores, gorges, mountain- and rock-formations are fascinating.
 After breakfast you will visit the massive Three Gorges Dam Project.
-After 12 years of construction, the Three Gorges Dam (Sanxia Daba) was completed with a hydroelectric power plant, a ship lift and a lock system on May 20, 2006.
-With about 2335 m, the gigantic concrete dam extends between the two sides of a narrow valley at the end of the Xiling Gorge of the Yangtze River near Sandouping, a small town about 40 km upstream from Yichang in Hubei Province.
-China is pursuing ambitious goals: protecting the densely populated regions in the middle and lower reaches of the Yangtze River from flooding, operating a hydropower plant with 32 large turbines, each of which has 700 MW of installed capacity and generates around 100 billion kWh of electricity, enabling the navigability of the Yangtze River to 660 km from Yichang to Chongqing for ships up to 10000 tons.
+After 12 years of construction, the Three Gorges Dam (Sanxia Daba) was completed with a hydroelectric power plant, a ship lift and a lock system on May 20, 2006: at about 2335 m, the gigantic concrete dam extends between the two sides of a narrow valley at the end of the Xiling Gorge of the Yangtze River near Sandouping, a small town about 40 km upstream from Yichang in Hubei Province.
+China is pursuing ambitious goals: protecting the densely populated regions in the middle and lower reaches of the Yangtze River from flooding; operating a hydropower plant with 32 large turbines, which each has 700 MW of installed capacity and generates around 100 billion kWh of electricity; enabling the navigability of the Yangtze River to 660 km from Yichang to Chongqing for ships up to 10000 tons.

 Overnight at 5*Yangtze Cruiser